shiwentao00/Pocket2Drug/README.md

 <img width="820" height="260" src="doc/pipeline.png">
 </p>

-If you find this work helpful, please cite our paper:
+If you find Pocket2Drug helpful, please cite our paper in your work :)
 Shi, Wentao, et al. "Pocket2Drug: An encoder-decoder deep neural network for the target-based drug design."
 Frontiers in Pharmacology: 587.

 ## Usage